Corporate

 As for risk oversight at the Corporation’s level, the Board considers identifying and managing risk, and taking a long-term view when making investments and managing the assets of the Corporation, to be imperative.
 This approach is inextricably engrained within the culture of the Corporation and is supported by the Corporation’s controlling shareholder, which has placed a premium on enduring viability, stability, diversification and cash flow, rather than on quarterly results.
 The Corporation believes that value is best achieved through a prudent approach to risk and through a governance model that focuses on the active oversight of our investments.
 The Board has overall responsibility for monitoring the implementation and maintenance by management of appropriate policies and controls to manage the risks associated with the Corporation’s businesses as a holding company.

-The Board has also delegated to the Audit Committee the oversight of risks related to cybersecurity.
-The Vice-President and Controller is responsible for administering the Corporation’s Cybersecurity Policy.
-The Vice-President and Controller periodically updates the Audit Committee on cybersecurity matters, including on the Corporation’s cybersecurity systems’ robustness and related testing and auditing.
+The Board has also delegated to the Audit Committee the oversight of risks related to cybersecurity and the use of artificial intelligence.
+The Vice-President and Controller is responsible for administering the Corporation’s Cybersecurity Policy and the newly adopted Artificial Intelligence Use Policy.
+The Vice-President and Controller periodically updates the Audit Committee on cybersecurity and artificial intelligence matters, including on the Corporation’s cybersecurity systems’ robustness and related testing and auditing.
 The Corporation has established a comprehensive information and cybersecurity program, benchmarked its capabilities to sound industry practices and has implemented threat and vulnerability assessments and response capabilities, including an Information Technology Security Incident Response Protocol, which is administered and implemented by both the Vice-President and Controller and the Information Technology Director.
-Through an external specialist firm, the Corporation periodically assesses of the robustness of its cybersecurity.
+Through external specialist firms, the Corporation periodically assesses of the robustness of its cybersecurity.
 The Corporation’s information technology defences are continuously monitored and adapted to both prevent and detect cyber-attacks, and then recover and remediate.
 Through a continuous employee training program, the Corporation also provides cybersecurity awareness training and ensures that all employees are aware and comply with its policies and procedures related to cybersecurity.
+In addition, the Corporation will provide employee training on the use of artificial intelligence systems in accordance with the Artificial Intelligence Use Policy.
 The Privacy Officer is responsible for providing oversight of data privacy programs and the Vice-President, General Counsel and Secretary is responsible of oversight of training and compliance regarding the Corporation’s policies and procedures.

 Strategic Planning